mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 - Clients are able to review, approve and comment on the testing strategy and also the test case.
 As our main client(e-solution) have a major concern on the functionality, reliability and security feature on the software, also considering e-solution has a technical background, e-solution may want to supervise our work quality by examine testing strategy and test case.

-- This scope of this testing strategy is applied to all the executable code, it does not apply to other artefact like requirement document.
+- The scope of this testing strategy is applied to all the executable code, it does not apply to other artefact like requirement document.

 - This testing strategy should apply for the whole development period.